abcdesktopio/docs/opsdocs/docs/common/disable-firefox-connections.md

-# How to disable firefox automatic connections at startup
+# How to disable Mozilla Firefox automatic connections at startup

 ## Usage of policies.json